venice-juanillas/GenomicSelection/README.md

-# GenomicSelection_
+# GenomicSelection

-tools for genomic selection
+Repository for tools, datasets and documnetation for GOBIi Genomic Selection pipeline

+1.)
+Tools: Encoding